Introduction

 In today’s digital age, safeguarding sensitive documents is crucial.
-Whether you’re a business protecting intellectual property or an individual securing personal information, converting Word files into password-protected PDFs can be transformative.
-This tutorial guides you through using GroupDocs.Viewer for .NET to render DOCX documents into protected PDFs with specific restrictions like denying printing.
+Whether you are a business protecting intellectual property or an individual securing personal information, converting Word files into password-protected PDFs can be a game-changer.
+This tutorial will guide you through using GroupDocs.Viewer for .NET to render DOCX documents into protected PDFs with specific restrictions, such as denying printing.

-• How to install and set up GroupDocs.Viewer for .NET.
+• Install and set up GroupDocs.Viewer for .NET.

-• Rendering a DOCX file to a password-protected PDF using C#.
+• Render a DOCX file to a password-protected PDF using C#.

 Prerequisites